openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 * BG check, prime/fill, sensor insert and pump battery change are the base for the data displayed in [section N](#careportal-section-n).
 * Prime/Fill allows you to record pump site and insulin cartridge change.
-* Section = reflects the Nightscout careportal.
+* Section O reflects the Nightscout careportal.
 So exercise, announcement and question are special forms of notes.

 ### Tools - section P